 - Houston Creole Mardi Gras Festival at Budweiser Brewery – Celebrate Creole culture at this Mardi Gras festival at the Budweiser Brewery off of I-10.
 Tickets are $10; $7 for children ages 12 and above; free for children under 12.
 Noon to 7pm.

-- Masquerade Woodlands: A Mardi Gras Celebration at Town Green Park – The 1st annual Masquerade Woodlands event will feature everything Mardi Gras including live zydeco, jazz, R&B music, Cajun food, drinks, a kids zone, a pet parade, and of course, plenty of beads for everyone.
-Early bird tickets start at $4.
+- Masquerade Woodlands: A Mardi Gras Celebration at Town Green Park – The 1st annual Masquerade Woodlands event will feature everything Mardi Gras including live zydeco, jazz, R&B music, Cajun food, drinks, a kids zone, a pet parade, and of course, plenty of beads for everyone. tickets are $6, but limited discounted $4 tickets are available.
 VIP tickets are $60.
 5pm to 11pm.

 Find More Things to Do in Houston All Year Long